satyapatnala56/Marketplace/README.md

 >redux, react-router, swr

 Page Load Time
->It takes an average of 1.5 seconds for user to start interacting with the website
+>It takes an average of 1.5 seconds for user to start interacting with the website.
+I have calculated this using the lighthouse in chrome devTools

 Optimisations
 - React memo: used react memo to prevent unnecessary re render